 Guests can access The Grain Shed from across The Courtyard, entering through splendid three-metre-tall double doors, into a spectacular space where only your imagination is the limit!

 Inside, the walls are comprised of white-washed wooden cladding, while overhead the billowing fabric ceiling is imbued with wow-factor fairy lights.

 The bar area, too, is a celebration of our rustic roots: constructed from reclaimed wood and featuring a steel bar-top, it is a great place for thirsty guests to congregate while bartenders work their magic.

 The rustic aesthetic extends to the nearby stage, which in the past has hosted all manner of musicians - from 10-piece brass bands to a single DJ.

-Both bar and stage centre on the dance floor, which quickly transforms into a veritable Colosseum of dance battles and showmanship.
+Both bar and stage are located next to our wooden, illuminated dance floor - which quickly transforms into a veritable Colosseum of dance battles and showmanship.

 There's space enough for up to 130 guests to dine in the Grain Shed, while a maximum of 180 (day guests and evening guests combined) are welcome to party hard until the clock strikes midnight.